deepsense-ai/seahorse/docs/operations/read_dataframe.md

 includeOperationsMenu: true
 ---

-Reads a DataFrame from a specified data storage.
+Reads a `DataFrame` from a specified data storage.

 It supports reading files (CSV, JSON or PARQUET) from local file system, Amazon S3 and HDFS (it supports reading Hadoop-compatible partitioned files).

-Additionally, HTTP/HTTPS and FTP URLs are supported.
-E.g. specifying ``https://seahorse.deepsense.io/_static/transactions.csv`` as ``source`` parameter will download the example file from HTTP server.
+In addition, HTTP/HTTPS and FTP URLs are supported.
+E.g. specifying ``https://seahorse.deepsense.io/_static/transactions.csv`` as the ``source`` parameter will result in downloading the example file from HTTP server.

 It also supports reading data from JDBC compatible databases.
 For more detailed information on using JDBC drivers in the Batch Workflow Executor, visit